 If the first shot on paper unintentionally hits a record box, the Range Officer must be informed before the second shot is fired.
-The Range Officer must visually check the target and make a note on target when same is recovered.
+The Range Officer must visually check the target with a spotting scope and make a note on target when same is recovered.
 No penalty will be incurred.

-8g First Miss (FM):
+8g First Miss (FM).